slo-cep/spectre_v1.0/README.md

  step_size num_pre_calc Maxtix_min_factor garbage_state outputfiles...
 ./main 4 0 0 10000 13 10000 8 0 4000 0.700000 10000 200 120 1 false latencyDetectionFile eventsProcessedPerWorkersFile throughputFile reschedulingFrequencyFile

-To have more insight about the above parameters, please check the code.
+*To have more insight about the above parameters, please check the code.
 It is  well commented :)

+Client Project: It is a plain c++ project.
+See the bash files to have an idea how run it!

+Summery: To run the framework, you can either generate events randomly in the framework or use the client project to push events to the framework.